awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonEKS\_CNI\_Policy<a name="security-iam-awsmanpol-AmazonEKS_CNI_Policy"></a>

 You can attach the `AmazonEKS_CNI_Policy` to your IAM entities\.
 Before you create an Amazon EC2 node group, this policy must be attached to either the [node IAM role](create-node-role.md), or to an IAM role that's used specifically by the Amazon VPC CNI plugin for Kubernetes\.
 This is so that it can perform actions on your behalf\.
 We recommend that you attach the policy to a role that's used only by the plugin\.
-For more information, see [Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](managing-vpc-cni.md) and [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts \(IRSA\)](cni-iam-role.md)\.
+For more information, see [Assign IPs to Pods with the Amazon VPC CNI](managing-vpc-cni.md) and [Configure Amazon VPC CNI plugin to use IRSA](cni-iam-role.md)\.

 **Permissions details**